IBM/maximo-labs/MkDocs/monitor_csv_importer_8.6/docs/adjust_script.md

 ![csv separator](/img/monitor_csv_importer_8.6/Adjust_35.png)</br></br>
 11. It is a good idea to disable the two debug nodes before injecting the larger csv file.
 Click on the green (enabled) button so it become grey (disabled).
 ![Disable debug nodes](/img/monitor_csv_importer_8.6/Adjust_40.png)</br></br>
 12. Now it is time to inject the large CSV file.
-Click on `Choos file` and open `PumpData.csv`.
+Click on `Choose file` and open `PumpData.csv`.
 ![Choose large file](/img/monitor_csv_importer_8.6/Adjust_41.png)</br></br>
 13. Click on the `Play` button and you will see the progress as data is being injected.
 ![Running](/img/monitor_csv_importer_8.6/Adjust_42.png)</br></br>